-You will be taken back to the Day Case Unit on Ward 3D or the main ward on CDC on the trolley.
+You will be taken back to your allocated bed space.
 You will need to lie on your right side for 30 minutes; you can then lie flat for 1.5 hours.
 After this you will be sat up but will lie on your back for 2 hours.
 You will be in bed for approximately 4 hours and will be on the ward for 6 hours post procedure.